opalmer/pyfarm/docs/source/design/master_architecture.rst

 include some information on:

+* **Agent Talkback:** Certain requests to the master may require us to communicate something with the client.
+More than likely this will be a 'talkback' server that simply send commands to agents from the masters
+* **Referenced Resources (href):** Responses should reference other resources rather than containing all the information requested (perhaps include an override in the url?).
+For example 'processed jobs' for an agent would reference other resource urls to retrieve the job object(s).
 * **Models:** Received responses should be wrapped into a model object so resolution of additional resources or resolution of properties can be performed in a uniform fashion.
 The *key* here is to keep as few dependencies on the underlying data structure and as few dependencies on libraries outside of Python itself.
-* **Referenced Resources (href):** Responses should reference other resources rather than containing all the information requested (perhaps include an override in the url?).
-For example 'processed jobs' for an agent would reference other resource urls to retrieve the job object(s).
-* **Time**: Datetime should always be represented by ISO 8601 and set in GMT
+* **Time:**: Datetime should always be represented by ISO 8601 and set in GMT
-* **State Information**: Information that is not specific to a single host ( never needs to be known in other scopes) should not be stored in the session
+* **State Information:** Information that is not specific to a single host ( never needs to be known in other scopes) should not be stored in the session